coremedic/xShell/README.md

 ```sh
 go run c2/c2.go
 ```
-If you want the listener to listen on port 443 you must use sudo:
+If listening on a protected port (any port under 1024) use sudo:
 ```sh
 sudo go run c2/c2.go
 ```